 What we do want is active participation and self-organisation in solving real business problems.
 To include everyone, we need facilitation techniques that allow everyone involved in the structure or process, to participate in its co-creation.

-In the Coaching for Enterprise Agility class, we experience how this works and how to create ownership of the problem, the solution, and business results.
+In the Enterprise Agile Coach Bootcamp., we experience how this works and how to create ownership of the problem, the solution, and business results.
 We use techniques like modified versions of Open Space, Future Search, and World Café for large facilitation, and techniques like ADKAR and Professional Coaching to help individuals with their own journey of seeing their work and organisation in a different way and to bring alignment.

 Step 5 – Accountability

 Accountability can only happen with ownership (see step 4).
 Accountability is done through reinforcement by the celebration of real business results.
 We know what these are because we are actively measuring them in step 3.